steveluper/blackbelt-aks-hackfest/labs/day1-labs/01-setup-app-local.md

     ```bash
     cd ~/blackbelt-aks-hackfest/app/api

-    npm install && npm run localmachine
+    npm install && npm run localmachine &
     ```

-2. Open a new terminal session on the jumpbox and test the API
+2. On the jumpbox and test the API

     use curl
     ```bash